Constraints on the extreme mass-ratio inspiral population from LISA data: Leveraging machine learning techniques for population inference

 With the \ac{SNR} model trained, we address the second computational challenge, which is evaluating the selection function via Monte Carlo sum, which is both time-consuming and prone to noise unless a large number of samples is used.
 To resolve this, we train another \ac{MLP} to map from the astrophysical parameters {($\boldsymbol{\Lambda}$)} of the population model to the selection function.
 We kept our model configuration similar to the \ac{SNR} model and applied a min--max rescaling to the selection function values.
 This reduces the time for calculating the selection function, giving a speed-up of $\sim10^6$ times (Fig.~\ref{plot_results}a).

 To verify that our selection-function emulation is a sufficiently accurate approximation for hierarchical inference, we perform a large suite of simulated population analyses.
 We used our emulation in the hierarchical inference framework for a phenomenological population described in Table~\ref{tab:population_parameters}.
+The \ac{MBH} mass spectrum follows a Schechter distribution~\cite{1976ApJ...203..297S}; spin~\cite{Berti:2008af} and eccentricity~\cite{Mancieri:2025cmx} reflect typical high- or low-spin (eccentric) populations, while the \ac{CO} distribution reflects mass-segregation regimes depending on the abundance of high-mass \acp{CO}~\cite{Alexander:2008tq}.
 In Fig.~\ref{plot_results}b, we show the results aggregated over many independent simulations, each using different injected population parameters drawn from the prior in Table~\ref{tab:population_parameters}.
 The results from these independent simulations are shown in Fig.~\ref{plot_results}b, as a probability--probability (P--P) plot.
 The P--P test is a statistical tool used to validate the consistency of parameter estimation~\cite{Cook:2006zir}.
 It compares the \acp{CI} from an ensemble of simulated analyses.
 Under a well-calibrated inference framework, the injected parameters should fall within the $q\%$ \acp{CI} for $q\%$ of analyses.
 The P--P plot is a cumulative distribution of the \ac{CI} quantiles, where ideal inference follows the diagonal.
-For our case of multivariate posteriors, P--P tests are applied to marginal distributions, and $p$-values are then combined, assuming independent population parameters~\cite{2017arXiv170706897H}, to assess overall parameter estimation consistency \cite{Chapman-Bird:2022tvu, Romero-Shaw:2020owr}.
-We obtained a combined $p$-value of $0.72$, which verifies that all the injected parameters are consistently recovered with the lowest $p$-value of $0.07$ for the population parameter $x_c$.
+For our case of multivariate posteriors, P--P tests are applied to marginal distributions, and $p$-values are then combined, assuming independent population parameters~\cite{2017arXiv170706897H}, to assess overall parameter-estimation consistency \cite{Chapman-Bird:2022tvu, Romero-Shaw:2020owr}.
+We obtained a combined $p$-value of $0.72$, which is consistent with the posteriors being well calibrated, with the lowest $p$-value of $0.07$ for the population parameter $x_c$.
 Our results demonstrate that the emulation can efficiently account for the biases in the population inference, confirming its suitability for accurate population-level analyses.